London Calling with Susie Bubble

 Culpepper Community Garden

 “London has so many little green pockets.
-Culpepper Community Garden is right in a busy neighbourhood but feels very secluded and secret.
-It’s a great place to meet up with someone, and watch at the locals who tend it.”
+Culpepper Community Garden is right in a busy neighborhood but feels very secluded and secret.
+It’s a great place to meet up with someone and watch the locals who tend it.”

 SOMETHING ABOUT YOU NO ONE WOULD EXPECT?

 “That I’m a neat freak!
-I like to keep thing perpendicular, placing things at a right angle to each other.”
+I like to keep thing perpendicular, placing things in a right angle to each other.”